Subscribers receive two issues a year; new subscribers will receive Issue Three (Autumn 2026) and Issue Four (Spring 2027).

 SAM FRANK JR.: A gonzo tale of Deadheads and Wrestlemaniacs clashing in Vegas

-NOAH KUMIN (Ed., Mars Review of Books): A young man from the Northeast languishes in a mossy Florida college town, contemplating the ‘there there’ of his surroundings and soul
+NOAH KUMIN (Stop All the Clocks): A young man from the Northeast languishes in a mossy Florida college town, contemplating the ‘there there’ of his surroundings and soul

 GRACE H. ZHOU (Soil Called a Country): Two healing poems from the mountains of Kyrgyzstan